-Well, although that is true to some extent, the fact that so many factors influence the sound of the didgeridoo makes it just as complex an instrument.
+Well, although that is true to some extent, the fact that so many factors influence the sound of this instrument

 And so, the didgeridoo is basically a wooden, hollow cylinder whose length varies between 1 and 3m, with an average of around 1.2m.